Learn about Dominican Cuisine, and the recipes passed down from generation to generation in the kitchen of our Grandmas

 In some Dominican households it is very common to cook using too much oil, however, this is not how most Dominicans cook.
 Our recipes here contain the minimum of fat necessary for each specific dish.
 We have tried to maximize the great nutritional advantages of Dominican cuisine and in most recipes, we did not include a fixed amount of salt.
 That is because we want you to adjust salt to your own liking.
 As with most ingredients, you should feel free to adjust them to your taste, and we let you know when that is possible.

 Breakfast for Dominicans is usually a light meal; the same dishes prepared for dinner are also prepared for breakfast, especially when one needs a hearty start to the day.
 A typical Dominican breakfast could consist of mangú accompanied by scrambled eggs and topped with sauteed onions.
 A few pieces of boiled cassava or another root is a good substitute for the mangú.
 This can also be accompanied by a few slices of fried Dominican cheese (its consistency and taste similar to that of Haloumi cheese, but is made of cow’s milk) and maybe some scrambled eggs a la dominicana.
 You can also accompany it with a couple of slices of deep-fried salami.
 A cup of cocoa, or latte is a suitable ending to this breakfast.

 La comida (lunch) is the most important meal in the Dominican Republic.
-The family will gather around the table to share La Bandera Dominicana (the Dominican flag), our typical lunch.
+The family will gather around the table to share La Bandera Dominicana (the Dominican flag), our traditional lunch meal.
 This consists of a combination of white rice, red beans, meat (chicken or beef) and salad or a side dish, and when prepared correctly, it becomes a meal that includes all food groups.

 The fresh ingredients provide for a meal that is not only delicious but also healthy and nutritious.
 Accompany your lunch with a glass of ice water and end it with dessert, followed by a cup of coffee (un cafecito).